 - If you have a tax professional, contact them to make an early appointment.

 - Complete the Parents Financial Statement

 - Please note: Earn It!
 Keep It!
 Save It!
 Bay Area provides free tax preparation to low- to moderate-income individuals, families and seniors.
-Click here for a list of tax sites.
+Click here for information.

-- PFS and all tax documentation due February 5, 2018 for returning families
+- Submit the PFS and all tax documentation

 - Adjusted tuition contracts released for returning families

 - Accepted applicant families receive admissions notification and tuition information